 - Do items with negative charges (more electrons) attract or repel other items with negative charges?

 Question Races: Have each student group number off by threes or fours so that at least three groups have the same number.
 Ask a question and call a number.
-Each group with that number should send on student to run up to the board and write the answer for the question.
-Each student who gets it right earns their team a point.
+Have each group with that number send one student to run up to the board and write the answer for the question.
+Each student who gets it right earns his/her team a point.